 Research Capability Funding (RCF)

+RCF is allocated by the NIHR to eligible research-active NHS bodies or NHS health care providers annually.
 The NIHR has stringent rules on the exact definitions of what RCF monies can and cannot be spent on and as such must have a robust and transparent process for allocating out the monies.
-The WY R&D team holds a decision making panel with representatives from the West Yorkshire CCGs and public health reviewing each application for RCF before collectively agreeing which applications will be granted funding.
+The WY R&D team holds an annual decision making panel with representatives from the West Yorkshire Health and Care Partnership reviewing each application for RCF before collectively agreeing which applications will be granted funding.

 Further advice

-For further advice on gaining research funding, please see the following links
+For further advice on gaining research funding, please see the following: